tjpilant/aigent/readme.md

 The prompt engineer will be designed to:

-● Parse the JSONL output from AIGent
+**Parse the JSONL output from AIGent
-● Extract relevant information about agent traits and project specifics ● Generate structured markdown files containing agent instructions ● Customize instructions based on the defined agent characteristics ● Include specific commands and guidelines as demonstrated in the Browsing Agent
+**Extract relevant information about agent traits and project specifics **Generate structured markdown files containing agent instructions **Customize instructions based on the defined agent characteristics **Include specific commands and guidelines as demonstrated in the Browsing Agent

 Instructions example
 Getting Started